tazzytazzy/bad-asn-list/README.md

 python3 build_cloudflare.py my_custom_asns.csv my_cloudflare_rules.txt
 ```

-## `build_numbers.py`
+### `cf_apply.py`
-Uses the bad-asn-list.csv to build the cloudflare ruleset to `only_numbers.txt`.
+Creates and updates the rules at CloudFlare using their API.
+Uses the `data/bad-asn-list.csv` to build the

-## `cf_apply.py`
-Uses the `cloudflare_rules.txt` to apply the cloudflare rules directly to your account, using the
-CloudFlare API.
+cloudflare ruleset to `data/cloudflare_rules.txt`.

 This script will automatically call `build_cloudflare.py` for you.

 **Please note:** if a zone (domain) is on the free account, you can only have 5 rules.
-The
+The script will create
-automated process currently create 2 new rules as the ASNs don't fit in the 4096 size limit of a rule.
-You
-will need 2 slots available for this to work.
+as many rules as it can.

+**Do Not Rename Rules:** The rule names are important.
+Do not rename them.
+You can re-order them, and they will
+always remain in that position.

-This will read `bad-asn-list.csv` and create `generated_rules.txt`.
-See cf.example.yaml for details on
-setting up your API key.
+See cf.example.yaml for details on setting up your API key.

-### Push using API
+**Create your configuration file:**
 Run the setup step:
 ```bash
 ./cf_apply.py setup
 ```

 If the cf.yaml file is missing, it will create it.
-Then run it again.
-Afterwards, edit the cf.yaml.
-Add your
-CloudFlare API token.
+Now, edit the file and insert your CloudFlare API key, and run the
+setup command again.

-Remove any zones you do not want auto-managed.
+You can remove any zones you do not want auto-managed.
 If you change your mind at a later time, just re-run the
 setup and it'll add all the zones back.

 **Do NOT edit the accounts section.** This is used by the script to tracking changes.
 The script uses this to